smritimurali/academic-kickstart/content/authors/admin/_index.md

 <p align="justify">
  I am a MS in computer science student at University of Massachusetts, Amherst with a focus on data science.
  I am interested in using data science to build large-scale systems  which have a positive impact on society.
- I am eager to learn how to convert raw data into insights and tools which can be used in large-scale commercial platforms.
+ I am eager to learn how to convert raw data into insights and tools which can be used in large-scale platforms.
        Prior to my masters, I worked at Oracle as an applications engineer in the fusion order management team and at Goldman Sachs as a summer analyst.
  In my free time I like to paint, practice yoga, trek and travel. </p>